Time Machine fails trying to find disk until AFP is restarted

 I also have the same issue after an unspecified amount of time (sometimes days, sometime weeks) the AFP service stops answering to mDNS queries.

 Enabling IPv6 doesn't help anything, but simply restarting the service does.

 AFP itself always worked (Connect to to host "afp://192.168.1.3/")

 #6 Updated by Jeff Hutchison over 3 years ago

 - Priority changed from Nice to have to Expected

 - Seen in changed from 9.3-RELEASE to 9.10-RELEASE

 I just installed a new FreeNAS Mini last night and am seeing the exact same issue on 9.10.
 The Apple File Sharing and AirDisk mDNS entries drop off the network periodically until the afp service is restarted.
 IP6 doesn't seem to help.

-#7 Updated by Jan Nieuwstad almost 3 years ago
+#7 Updated by Jan Nieuwstad about 3 years ago

 Making changes in FreeNas via the web interface sometimes triggers reload of several services including the mDNSresponder (mdnds).
 Due to this restart the .<hostname>._afpovertcp._tcp.local mDNS entry gets lost / is not registered again.
 This entry is needed by the Macs to find the TimeMachine disk.
 Restarting AFS solves this.
 It looks like AFS registers the _afpovertcp entry.